MPI-IS/Grassmann-Averages-PCA/doc/main.md

 @example example_robustpca.cpp
 This is an example of how to use the non-trimmed version of the GrassmannAveragPCA.
-The use of the trimmed version is exacly similar to this one except for the instanciation of the class @c robust_pca::robust_pca_with_trimming_impl, where the trimming percentage should be given.
+The use of the trimmed version is similar to this one except for the instanciation of the class @c grassmann_averages_pca::robust_pca_with_trimming_impl, where the trimming percentage should be given.